wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 simpler than to practice renunciätion, which leads to a dangerous form of ‘spiritual’ pride.

-All this weighing, selecting, choosing, exchanging — it is all shopping in some ‘spiritual’ market.
+All this weighing, selecting, choosing, exchangeïng — it is all shopping in some ‘spiritual’ market.
 What is your business there?
 What deal are you out to strike?
 When you are not out for business, what is the use of this endless anxiety of choice?
 Restlessness takes you nowhere.
 Something prevents you from